joshuarebay/BombBusters/README.md

 ## How to Play

+For a complete understanding of the game rules, please refer to the [official rulebook](https://www.cocktailgames.com/wp-content/uploads/2023/10/BombBusters_rules_EN.pdf).

 ### The turn

 On your turn you pick one of the available actions:

-- **Solo Cut** - cut wires from your own rack whose value is provable: all four copies of a blue value if you hold them, two blues of the same value once at least one copy of that value has been cut elsewhere, or any two yellow wires (yellows have no distinct value in play, so any pair matches).
+- **Solo Cut** - cut wires from your own rack: all four copies of a blue value if you hold them, two blues of the same value if all other copies of that value have been cut elsewhere, or all remaining yellow wires
 - **Dual Cut** - name one of your own wires (color + value) and point at a wire on another player's rack.
 If they match, both are cut.
 If not, the detonator advances.
+Be careful not to hit a red wire!
+The bomb will explode immediately and the game will end.
 - **Remove Reds** - once every wire left on your rack is red, you can safely set them all aside.

 Before cutting starts, the game runs a setup pass in which every player, on their first turn, places one **Info Marker** on one of their own wires.
 This publicly reveals that wire's value and gives the team something to deduce from.

 ### Equipment